Pierre-Cng/AI_notes-/Deep_Learning_with_Python_Notes.md

 * Avoid overfitting.
 * Small training data = small network with only one or two hidden layers, to avoid overfitting.
 * Little data = K-fold validation can help evaluate your model.
-* /!\ Info bottleneck hapened when intermediate layers too small.
+* /!\ Info bottleneck happened when intermediate layers too small.
 * Regression = different loss functions / metrics than classification.